kim-jeonghyun/naver_shopping_product_list/README.md

 [Naver shopping](https://shopping.naver.com/) is No.1 online shopping platform in South Korea.
 Through this repository you can explore what products are sold and bought in Korea.
+Even though code is specifically designed to meal kit products in Food category, you can easily change the url or selectors to fit your needs.

 This repository was a part of [SSACxFastCampus Big Data Analyst Training Course](https://ssac.seoul.kr/course/course_view.jsp?id=22228&s_style=gallery&ch=course) ㅔprojects.